opensensorhub/osh-js/vuepress/docs/src/guide/views/general.md

 ### View items

 The Map views are composed by view items.
-ViewItems allow you to associate a name and a Styler to each marker you want to add to the View.
+ViewItems allow you to associate a name and a Layer to each marker you want to add to the View.
 Thus, to visualize your data in your view, the process is:

- [Styler](../../stylers/styler) &rarr; ViewItem &rarr; View
+ [Layer](../../layers/layer) &rarr; ViewItem &rarr; View

-The most important part of the view Items is the Styler.
-See the Styler section.
+The most important part of the view Items is the Layer.
+See the Layer section.

 ### Options